Graphic Giants: David Carson

 by Taylor Slattery | May 14, 2021

-That is definitely not the case for David Carson.
-Not to say that Carson doesn’t have range, but the distinctly rough, DIY quality of his work is exactly what makes it so attractive.
+That isn’t to say that Carson doesn’t have range, but the distinctly rough, DIY quality of his work is exactly what makes it so attractive.
 He doesn’t venture too far from his roots, and even his branding work for clients can’t help but bear some of his iconic visual DNA.

 Similar to his approach to design, Carson’s entry into the world of design was rather unconventional.
 Unlike many who grew up inspired by record sleeves or posters, Carson stumbled into the field via a summer course at the University of Arizona.
 Carson had already earned a B.A. in sociology at San Diego State University and was working as a teacher at a high-school in California at the time.